testsmt/yinyang/README.md

 Feedback
 ---------
-For bugs/issues/questions please file an issue.
-We are always happy to receive your feedback or help you adjust YinYang to the needs of your custom solver.
+For bugs/issues/questions/feature requests please file an issue.
+We are always happy to receive your feedback or help you adjust yinyang to the needs of your custom solver.
 Reach out to us [[Contact us]](docs/Contributors.md).

 Additional Ressources